 Imagine a building owner with a burst pipe spewing water into their basement.
-Now look at your current website and think, “Is that customer going to call me, or a competitor?”
+Now, look at your website and think, “Is that customer going to call me, or a competitor?”

-Colorway is a clean, simple theme that keeps the classic blog look.
-There’s a nice big picture at the top, then a few featured links to take clients to the detailed areas of your site.
-You could easily drop stock images in here, just to give it that professional sheen.
-Colorway is great for a service business because it makes it easy to put your most important information all in one place, while keeping everything clean and tight.
+Colorway is a clean, simple theme with a classic blog look.
+There’s a big picture at the top, then a few featured links to take clients to detailed areas of your site.
+You can easily drop stock images in here for a professional sheen, or add photos of your business and service offerings if you have them.

-Those sub-page links are great for service businesses, as you can highlight the major areas of your business.
-Plumbers, for instance, can drop in links to drain clearing, hot water tank installation, and emergency leak repair.
+Those sub-page links are great for service businesses, letting you highlight the major areas of your business.
+Plumbers, for example, can drop in links to drain clearing, hot water tank installation, and emergency leak repair.

 4. Zerif Lite

 Sample use of the Zerif Lite theme